 Structure data isn't exactly image SEO, but it is a form of optimizing visual elements on your page so that search engines understand them better.
 What use is your star rating or voting system if Google doesn't know what it is?

 Structure data can actually get images in search results sometimes.
-I've had author photos and other still images appear in SERPs because they were properly optimized and Google felt it was relevant enough to display.
+I've had author photos, logos/favicons, and other images appear in SERPs because they were properly optimized and Google felt it was relevant enough to display.

 How Image Search Works and Other Considerations